-Lucy F. Faulconbridge, Ph.D. is an Assistant Professor of Psychology and Director of Research in the Center for Weight and Eating Disorders at the University of Pennsylvania’s Perelman School of Medicine.
+Lucy F. Faulconbridge, Ph.D. is a Clinical Assistant Professor of Psychology in the Center for Weight and Eating Disorders at the University of Pennsylvania’s Perelman School of Medicine.
 She received her B.A. from the University of St Andrews in Scotland in 2000, and her M.A. in Psychology from the University of Pennsylvania in 2002.
 She completed her pre-doctoral internship at Weill Cornell Medical College-NY Presbyterian Hospital in New York, NY, and received her PhD in Clinical Psychology from the University of Pennsylvania in 2007.
 She served on the Full-Time Faculty in the Center for Weight and Eating Disorders from 2010 to 2016 and as Director of Research in the unit from 2011 to 2016.

 Dr. Faulconbridge can be contacted at: University of Pennsylvania Perelman School of Medicine, 3535 Market St., Suite 3021, Philadelphia, PA 19104-3309, 215-898-7314.
 Her e-mail address is email@example.com.

 Faulconbridge L.F.
 Social and Psychological Effects of Weight Loss.
 In: Brownell, K & Walsh, T. Eating Disorders and Obesity, 3rd Edition.
 Guildford Press, New York, 2017.